Overv/VulkanTutorial/en/03_Drawing_a_triangle/03_Drawing/03_Frames_in_flight.md

 ```

 Then we need to create multiple command buffers.
 Rename `createCommandBuffer`
 to `createCommandBuffers`.
-Then we need to resize the command buffers vector
+Next we need to resize the command buffers vector
 to the size of `MAX_FRAMES_IN_FLIGHT`, alter the `VkCommandBufferAllocateInfo`
 to contain that many command buffers, and then change the destination to our
 vector of command buffers: